 - Matthew 6:3

-There are other teachings about giving as far as attitude and the benefits of giving but today I wanted to look at the "how to" of giving:
+There are other teachings about giving as far as attitude and the benefits of giving, but in this section I merely wanted to look at the "how to" of giving:

 - On the first day